Google スプレッドシートとTrelloの連携イメージ

 If "Test Successful" is displayed, it is complete.
 Click Save.

-Next, set up to add the card ID and card URL to Google Sheets.
+Next, we will set up to append the card ID and card URL to Google Sheets.

 1. Operate the Database